arturogonzalezm/world_bank_data/README.md

 To run the tests:

-1. Ensure you have pytest installed: `pip install pytest`
+1. Ensure you're in your virtual environment
 2. Run the command: `pytest test_world_bank_data_downloader.py`

 ## Dependencies